-For example, accommodation websites such as Booking.com and Air B&B use themes with booking calendars and images, the goal being to provide relevant information and easy booking.
+For example, accommodation websites such as Booking.com and Air B&B use themes with booking calendars and images, the goal being to provide relevant information and make bookings easy.

 However, an e-commerce store like Amazon is all about the sales funnel by highlighting the best-selling products and reviews.

 Your choice of theme must instantly clarify to visitors what your business is upon landing on it.
 Fortunately, most eCommerce website platforms label themes are per industry, making it easy for you to choose one that will support your business.